 - Concrete Slipways run from the rolling track walls to the sea.
 These were used to launch the caissons at high tide

-You can find out more about the other D Day holding camps, and related activities dealing with Mulberry Harbours and Embarkation by visiting our main page on D-Day in the New Forest.
+You can find out more about the New Forest’s vital role in D-Day from Mulberry Harbour, to holding camps, road widening, advanced landing grounds, PLUTO and Embarkation by visiting our main page on D-Day in the New Forest.

 Y-4 – Stores – no descriptions